• Skip to main content

 Instructions

-• Adjust the seasoning if required, transfer the pesto into a jar, close the lid and refrigerate for at least 30 minutes before serving if possible.
+• Store: Adjust the seasoning if required, transfer the pesto into a jar, close the lid and refrigerate for at least 30 minutes before serving if possible.

 Notes